lucee/lucee-docs/docs/03.reference/02.tags/mail/_attributes/failto.md

 Address to which mailing systems should send delivery failure notifications.
-Sets the mail envelope reverse-path value.
+Sets the mail envelope Return-Path value.